A LOVE STORY

 When the news hit the island that the Church hoped to exhume Aunt Janette's body, the nonmember islanders were aghast and opposed, for it was in violation of all cultural beliefs and practices to ever disturb a body, and even worse, to allow an outsider to do it.

 Things had smoothed over until Aunt Janette's death and possible exhuming riled everyone up again.
 There were heated conversations in meetings between the government, the other ministers and the LDS authorities.
 Often it was shouted that digging up a grave was the work of tevolo (the devil), and the question was asked, what islander would dare to do such a thing?
 The answer came from Feki Pouha.
 He would be willing to do it.
 And because of his stature among the people, because they knew his heart and his love, the act was no longer questioned and he was allowed to do it in peace, with no disturbance.
+A young elder who was serving a mission in Niue named David Huddy agreed to help.
+Since he was Hawaiian, he did not have the same cultural restraints as the Niueans.

-Brother Pouha spent a week in preparation, instructing the missionaries who would help him, and making sure that all possible protocol was followed, and all reverence was observed.
+Brother Pouha spent a week in preparation, instructing those who would help him, and making sure that all possible protocol was followed, and all reverence was observed.
 A small white linen tent was erected around the grave in the mission home yard.
 Little Joseph stood close by the tent and heard his father pronounce a priesthood blessing on the body of Sister Wyatt.
 He gave charge to those present, "both on this side of the veil and legions of Aunty Wyatt's family on the other side of the veil to watch and take care that all would proceed with the will of God."

 James and Janette Wyatt served their long-awaited mission with faith and love and gave the ultimate sacrifice for the spreading of the gospel to the islands of the Pacific.
 Feki and Foli Pouha have also served the Kingdom of God in many ways which are ever increasing.
 Foli became the Church's first accredited Polynesian genealogist and also helped translate the Book of Mormon into the Niuean language.
 Feki served missions to Tonga and Nieua, and together they served a mission to Hawaii.
 Brother and Sister Pouha eventually moved to Utah where Feki, who had been very ill, died two weeks later.
 When the government of Nieu heard of the passing of Brother Feki, they closed their offices for a week to honor the man that became their servant leader.
 Their children and grandchildren are continuing their legacy and have served missions throughout the world, including Puerto Rico, Uganda, and Colorado.
-(Those are just the ones I know of.)

-My great thanks goes to Joseph Pouha for sharing "the rest of the story" with me.
-As he wrote in his e-mail, "There is a Niuean saying, 'Koe tagata, koe tagata motu, ka koe nakai koe motu tu taha,' which means in English, 'Every man is an island, but not an island to himself.'
+My great thanks goes to Joseph Pouha and David Huddy for sharing "the rest of the story" with me.
+As Brother Pouha wrote in his e-mail, "There is a Niuean saying, 'Koe tagata, koe tagata motu, ka koe nakai koe motu tu taha,' which means in English, 'Every man is an island, but not an island to himself.'
 [Two beautiful islands] may seem far apart, separated by miles of water, but if someone could reach down deep and unplug the water, we will find that both islands [are] connected."
 So it is with all peoples of the world, in all times, all children of the same Father.